Malyaj/excel_to_db/README.md

 # excel_to_db

-Tool to convert excel sheets to tables in a database
+A framework to convert excel and csv files to tables in a database file

-A tool to convert excel sheets to tables in a database, with an interface to run queries on the databse.
+and easy SQL querying the database by writing the SQL query in a text file, and running it from a Python script.